jklsnt/taproot3/src/japanese/japanese2/KBxJapaneseSpeakingPrep.md

 - chrismasu ga suki desu. // i like chrismas

 - ame ga furu soudesu. // i **heard** it was gonna rain
-- ame ga fu tala, ureshiidesu.
+- ame ga fu tala, ureshiidesu. // if it rains, i will be happy
 - ame ga daisuki desu. // i really like rain
 - takusan tabemono ga arimasu // there will be lots of food
 	- tabemono ga oishi desu